Board Directors' Bios

 When Cleta met Paul Brunton in the 1970s, she had already been studying his work for many years, having met Anthony Damiani in 1969, when she was already familiar with the philosophic writings of PB.
 She was one of the founding students of the dynamic Philosophers’ Center study group in Columbus, Ohio.
 She had also already received a BA in Human Services Management from Capital University in Columbus.
 She has put that degree to work in direct service positions, management and administrative positions (Public Relations, Development, Human Resources and Corporate Compliance) in the not-for-profit sector.
 Cleta serves on the board of the Jung Association of Columbus, Ohio.
 She joined PBPF in 2007 and has served on committees that revamped policies of the all-important Publications Committee, as well as updating the foundation's bylaws.
 She headed the Nominations Committee that brought new life into PBPF and has served closely on the Website committee.
 Now as Chairperson, she serves on all committees, and is an invaluable presence in all of the workings of the Foundation.
 She continues to be involved with others in establishing an international network of study groups and questers.

-Janet Hollis Selby
+Janet Selby

 Janet wants to ensure that the works of Paul Brunton will continue to be available to all who can benefit from them.
-Toward that end, she serves on this board, on its Publishing Committee, its Website Committee, and of course, as its Secretary.
+Toward that end, she serves on this board, on its Publishing Committee, its Website Committee, and as its Secretary.